GIXLabs/SAndC/Lab2/README.md

 1. Open the ‘SIK Guide‘ book of your Arduino Starter Kit.
 Go to page 21 and finish Circuit 1 – ‘Blinking a LED’

     ![LED1](/assets/Lab2-20.png)
+    - Note: if you do not have the book, you can use this [Arduino tutorial](https://www.arduino.cc/en/Tutorial/BuiltInExamples/Blink).
+This tutorial uses a different resistor value, but will work just as well.

 2. After you finish the circuit. **Ask a TA to check it.**